Week 4 Fantasy Football Rankings: Positional Overview, Guide and Advice

 10. Russell Wilson, Seahawks at Cardinals, 275 yards, 1 TD

-The Packers should be in an excellent spot at home against the Bills, similar to the one the Vikings were in last week.
+The Green Bay Packers should be in an excellent spot at home against the Bills, similar to the one the Vikings were in last week.

 Rodgers and his teammates see how that favorable position went for Minnesota, so it should ensure that the Packers come with their best effort.
 Green Bay lost at Washington in Week 3, and the Packers will have to turn it on.